ALF28Dev/Order-Book-CPP/README.md

 >[!NOTE]
-> - **Eager Allocation:** The eager allocation of a Ring Buffer within each tick level slot of the order map removed the need to allocate `new` ingress ring buffers as we match orders and move across tick levels.
-As orders are ingressed at each level, we don't need to allocate any `new` Order objects, as previously stated in the section above, as we continuously reuse the allocated order objects.
-Allocating a Ring buffer at each tick level at process startup removes the need to create `new` and `delete` old Ring Buffers as price levels are occupied and dropped during matching.
+> - **Eager Allocation:** The eager allocation of a ring buffer within each tick-level slot of the order map eliminates the need to allocate new ingress ring buffers as orders are matched and tick levels are traversed.
+As orders enter at each level, no new order objects need to be allocated; instead, the preallocated order objects are continuously reused, as described in the section above.
+By allocating a ring buffer for each tick level at process startup, we avoid the repeated creation and deletion of ring buffers as price levels are occupied and released during matching.

 ### The AVL Tree - Tick Level Structure

-Price levels within the order book are efficiently stored within two AVL Trees allowing for quick retrieval of the best (Max) Bid and (Min) Ask.
-The AVL Tree structure was chosen to ensure the trees remain balance to maintain performance over time.
-The AVL Tree structure consists of nodes called `tick levels`.
-Each Tick Level holds a value and a pointer to a left and right node.
+Price levels in the order book are efficiently stored in two AVL trees, enabling quick retrieval of the best (maximum) bid and the best (minimum) ask.
+The AVL tree structure was chosen to ensure the trees remain balanced, thereby maintaining consistent performance over time.
+Each AVL tree is composed of nodes called tick levels, where each tick level holds a value and pointers to its left and right child nodes.

 <img width="100%" height="689" alt="Order-Book-CPP-AVL-Tree" src="https://github.com/user-attachments/assets/92a3c36c-df0f-47d8-af80-63cfb11d1a1b" /><br>

 <img width="100%" height="948" alt="Screenshot 2025-09-28 at 16 57 30" src="https://github.com/user-attachments/assets/8e45d3d8-5d52-44c6-810a-7ffffebe46aa" />

 >[!NOTE]
-> - **Eager Allocation:** As per the othr data structures within this project all of the Tick Levels are allocated into slots within a fixed size memory pool which is created at process startup.
-This can be seen in the diagram below showing a block of memory getting allocated, each slot filled with a generic tick level node with a value set to -1.
-As we add additional tick levels to the tree and the best bid/ask levels changes over time we reuse the fixed number of allocated tick level objects through the usage of a bitmap.
+> - **Eager Allocation:** As with the other data structures in this project, all tick levels are allocated into slots within a fixed-size memory pool that is created at process startup.
+The diagram below illustrates this: a block of memory is allocated, and each slot is initialized with a generic tick-level node whose value is set to -1.
+As additional tick levels are added to the tree and the best bid/ask levels change over time, we reuse the fixed set of allocated tick-level objects through the bitmap.
 > - **Memory Pool Bitmap:** The bitmap allows us to quickly identify the index of a free tick-level object that can be reused by locating the first bit set to 1 within a 64-bit integer in the list of 64-bit integers.

 ### The Tick Level Bitmap